Warhammer 40,000: First edition (Warhammer 40,000: Rogue Trader) (1987)

 Supplemental material was continually published in White Dwarf magazine, which provided rules for new units and models.
 Eventually, White Dwarf provided proper "army lists" that could be used to create larger and more coherent forces than were given in the main rulebook.
 These articles were from time to time released in expansion books along with new rules, background materials and illustrations.
-Ten books were released for the original edition of Warhammer 40,000: "Chapter Approved—Book of the Astronomican", "Compendium", "Warhammer 40,000 Compilation", "Waaagh—Orks", two "Realm of Chaos" ("Slaves to Darkness" and "The Lost and the Damned" - the books covering both WFB and WH40K), Ere we Go" and "Freebooterz" (for Ork players), "Battle Manual", and "Vehicle Manual".
-The "Battle Manual" changed and codified the combat rules and provided updated stats for most of the weapons in the game.
-The "Vehicle Manual" contained a new system for vehicle management on the tabletop which was intended to supersede the clunky rules given in the base hardback manual and in the red softback compendium; it had an inventive target location system which used acetate crosshairs to simulate weapon hits on the vehicle silhouettes with different armour values for different locations (such as tracks, engine compartment, ammo store, and so on).
-"Waaagh—Orks" was an introductory manual to Orkish culture and physiology.
+Ten books were released for the original edition of Warhammer 40,000: Chapter Approved—Book of the Astronomican, Compendium, Warhammer 40,000 Compilation, Waaagh—Orks, two Realm of Chaos volumes (Slaves to Darkness and The Lost and the Damned – the books covering both WFB and WH40K), Ere we Go and Freebooterz (for Ork players), Battle Manual, and Vehicle Manual.
+The Battle Manual changed and codified the combat rules and provided updated stats for most of the weapons in the game.
+The Vehicle Manual contained a new system for vehicle management on the tabletop which was intended to supersede the clunky rules given in the base hardback manual and in the red softback compendium; it had an inventive target location system which used acetate crosshairs to simulate weapon hits on the vehicle silhouettes with different armour values for different locations (such as tracks, engine compartment, ammo store, and so on).
+Waaagh—Orks was an introductory manual to Orkish culture and physiology.
 It contained no rules, but background material.
 The other Ork-themed books had army lists for major Ork clans and also for pirate and mercenary outfits.

-Games Workshop released two important supplementary rulebooks for this edition: Realm of Chaos: Slaves to Darkness and Realm of Chaos: The Lost and the Damned.
-These two books added the Chaos Gods and their daemons to the setting along with the Horus Heresy origin story.
+Realm of Chaos: Slaves to Darkness and Realm of Chaos: The Lost and the Damned are of particular note, as they added the Chaos Gods and their daemons to the setting along with the Horus Heresy origin story.

 The artwork of the 1st edition books was a mishmash of styles from a variety of science-fiction works, such as H. R. Giger, Star Wars, and 2000AD comics.
-In subsequent editions, the artwork of Warhammer 40,000 moved towards a more coherent aesthetic based around gothic architecture and art.
+In subsequent editions, the artwork of Warhammer 40,000 moved towards a more coherent aesthetic based around Gothic architecture and art.